 The Uniclass group set up, by CPIC, in 2006 has continued the review of Uniclass.
 The relevance of Uniclass has been brought to the forefront by BS 1192:2007.

-The Construction Project Information Committee (CPIC) is jointly sponsored by the RIBA, RICS, the Construction Confederation, CIBSE and ICE.
+The Construction Project Information Committee (CPIC) is jointly sponsored by the RIBA, RICS, the Construction Confederation, CIBSE, ICE and CIAT.
 The background to CPIC is in the history.

-The main task of CPIC and its sponsors is to promote and maintain its publications on Production Information, the Common Arrangement of Work Sections and Uniclass, with the aim of reducing disputes and improving the efficiency of the construction process.
+The main task of CPIC and its sponsors is to promote, maintain and supplement its publications on Production Information, the Common Arrangement of Work Sections and Uniclass, in order to promote good practice, increase efficiency and to reduce waste and disputes in the construction process.